-Student Learning Outcomes (students should be able to...):
+Student Learning Outcomes (SLOs)

+Students should be able to:

-- 1. Employ Rhetorical Knowledge (required for CO1, CO2, CO3) - Demonstrate an understanding of audience, purpose, genre, and context that is responsive to the discipline and the assigned task(s)situation. - 2.
-Develop Content (required for CO1, CO2, CO3 & AH2) - Create and develop ideas within the context of the discipline and the shape of the assignment situation and the assigned task(s). - 3.
-Apply Genre and Disciplinary Conventions (required for CO1, CO2, CO3 & AH2) - Apply formal and informal conventions of writing, including organization, content, presentation, formatting, and stylistic choices, in particular forms and/or fields. - Apply formal and informal rules inherent in the expectations for writing in particular forms and/or academic fields including organization, content, presentation, formatting, and stylistic choices. - 4.
-Use Sources and Evidence (required for CO1, CO2, CO3 & AH2) - Evaluate, apply, and synthesize evidence and/or sources in support of a claim, following an appropriate documentation system. - 5.
-Control Syntax and Mechanics (required for CO1, CO2, CO3) - Demonstrate proficiency with conventions, including spellings, grammar, mechanics, and word choice appropriate to the writing task.
+1. Employ Rhetorical Knowledge (required for GT-CO1, GT-CO2 & GT-CO3)

+a.
+Exhibit a thorough understanding of audience, purpose, genre, and context that is responsive to the situation.

+2. Develop Content (required for GT-CO1, GT-CO2, GT-CO3, GT-AH1 & GT-AH2)

+a.
+Create and develop ideas within the context of the situation and the assigned task(s).

+3. Apply Genre and Disciplinary Conventions (required for GT-CO1, GT-CO2 & GT-CO3)

+a.
+Apply formal and informal conventions of writing, including organization, content, presentation, formatting, and stylistic choices, in particular forms and/or fields.

+4. Use Sources and Evidence (required for GT-CO1, GT-CO2, GT-CO3, GT-AH1 & GT-AH2)

+- a.
+Critically read, evaluate, apply, and synthesize evidence and/or sources in support of a claim. - b.
+Follow an appropriate documentation system.

+5. Control Syntax and Mechanics (required for GT-CO1, GT-CO2, GT-CO3)

+a.
+Demonstrate proficiency with conventions, including spellings, grammar, mechanics, and word choice appropriate to the writing task.

+GT Pathways Competency: WRITTEN COMMUNICATION

+CCHE approved: June 2, 2016